 Figure 6 shows the number of new configurations of cells found at each computation in both simulations.
-When compared to Figure 3, we figure out that the number of activity configurations is strongly related to the execution time required by Hashlife.
+When compared with Figure 3, we figure out that the number of activity configurations is strongly related to the execution time required by Hashlife.
 In simulation 1, even if the number of cells in which the number of state changes is lower than for simulation 2 (see Figure 2), supplementary new configurations occur thus requiring more computations.

-Activity Hypothesis 2 is partially true:
+Activity Hypothesis 2 is partially true

-If qualitative activity corresponds to a state change in a cell and inactivity corresponds to no state change in a cell, and If, in a memoized cellular automaton, a configuration consists of a set of active and inactive cells,

-Then an increasing number of configurations can involve a computational overhead, depending on the activity tracking algorithm.
+If qualitative activity corresponds to a state change in a cell and inactivity corresponds to no state change in a cell, and if, in a memoized cellular automaton, a configuration consists of a set of active and inactive cells, then an increasing number of configurations can involve a computational overhead, depending on the activity tracking algorithm.

-3.3 To Sum Up
+3.3.
+To sum up

-A first attempt of activity definition in cellular models has been provided.
-Topological patterns (configurations) of both active and inactive cells proved to complete a basic cells activity definition.
-Configurations definition opens new research perspectives for abstracting multi-level configurations.
+A first attempt at activity definition in cellular models has been provided.
+Topological patterns (configurations) of both active and inactive cells have been proved to complete a basic cell activity definition.
+The configurations definition opens new research perspectives for abstracting multi-level configurations.
 For example, in the fractal propagation (cf. Figure 7), a fractal configuration can be detected at many levels of details.